 The organogram of the MRV Unit responsible for the ZILMP monitoring is described in Figure 1.
-The MRV Unit was created in 2016, with the coordinator and 4 technicians (Alismo Herculano, Credêncio Maúnze, Délfio Mapsanganhe and Hercilo Odorico).
+The MRV Unit was created in 2016, with the coordinator and 4 technicians (Alismo, Credêncio, Délfio and Hercilo).
 Towards the end of 2016 a fifth element was added to the team (Muri Soares).
 In 2019 the unit added 3 new elements (Alex Boma, Orlando Macave and Sérgio João).
 Therefore, various efforts have been made in terms of personnel and resources in order to maintain the capacity of the MRV system to monitor and report emissions and emission reductions.
 The production of the various SOPs has contributed to the knowledge management of the MRV Unit.
-In addition, there is no task performed by only one person, which increases redundancy.
+In addition, there is no task that is performed by only one person, which increases redundancy.
 The MRV Unit recognizes that there is a need for continuous improvement of its knowledge management process, to ensure that all activities are standardized and documented.
-The organizational structure for the Activity data (reference and annual) and NFI is described in Figure 2, Figure 3 and Figure 4.
+The organizational structure for the Activity data (reference and annual) and NFI is described in Figures 2, 3 and 4.